 1 handful fresh coriander

 - Place chicken in a bowl and add 2 tbsp yoghurt, lemon juice, 2 tsp salt, 1 tsp garam masala and 1 tsp paprika.
-Cover and refrigerate overnight.
+Cover and refrigerate for at least 2 hours.

 - Pre-heat oven at 220C (or the highest temperature your oven goes to).
 In the mean time, place the chicken and the potatoes in a deep roasting tray.